 Caponata comes from the Sicilian word "Capone" (Lampuga in Italian and dolphinfish in English), an expensive fish.

-It seems that back in the days, the Sicilian aristocracy would make caponata with this fish and not with eggplant.
+It seems that back in the day, the Sicilian aristocracy made caponata with this fish, not with eggplant.
 Hence caponata.

 But because most people couldn't afford dolphinfish, they started replacing the fish with eggplant, which is widely available and affordable in Sicily.

 Yes.
-Our eggplant caponata recipe is gluten-free, provided you don't serve it with pasta or crusty bread.
+Our eggplant caponata recipe is gluten-free, provided you don’t serve it with pasta or bread.

 Variations

 There are over 35 variations of Sicilian caponata, depending on the local traditions.
-The most famous are caponata from:
+The most famous is caponata from:

 - Palermo: like the one I made above, except that the eggplants are deep-fried in large chunks, they add Sicilian pitted and crushed olives and tomato passata rather than fresh tomatoes.